 Odgers and McClelland Exchange Stores

-Odgers and McClelland Exchange Stores is a one-stop shop for beautiful and practical housewares with vintage flavour.
+Odgers and McClelland Exchange Stores is a one-stop shop for beautiful and practical garden and kitchen wares.
 Shop online or at our historic village store at Nundle in New England North West NSW.

 Inspired by almost a century of retail heritage, we stock only designs that have stood the test of time and contemporary goods with traditional roots; all useful, relevant and elegant.
-Shop for fine tea and coffee, bathware, tin and wooden toys, gardening tools and kitchenware (Falcon Enamelware, Romanian Enamelware, Redecker, Mason Cash, TALA, Robert Gordon Australia, Stanley, Thermos, and Opinel).
+Shop for enamel kitchenware, sturdy garden tools, millet brooms, brushware, fine tea and coffee, handmade soap, and tin and wooden toys.
+Our reliable brands include Falcon Enamelware, Romanian Enamelware, Burgon and Ball, Tumut Brooms, Redecker, Mason Cash, TALA, Stanley, and Opinel.
 Choose your favourite loose leaf tea, soap cut from the slab, enamel pie dishes in a dozen sizes, or gardening gloves with the perfect balance of toughness and sensitivity.
-You’re sure to find something you need, either on our online store or in our much-loved old store, where the ding-ding of a brass bell sounds arrivals, the scent of bulk tea, soap, candles and tung oiled floorboards arouses curiosity and eyes settle with ease on natural textures; candy striped cotton tea towels and aprons, stacked wicker baskets, and 120-year-old packing case shelving.
+You’re sure to find something you need, either on our online store or in our much-loved old store.

 What others have said